Chronic excessive alcohol use can irritate and erode the protective lining of the stomach.

 Acute gastritis: Acute gastritis can include serious complications, such as hemorrhages.
 The most common cause of acute gastritis is the overuse of nonsteroidal anti-inflammatory drugs (NSAIDs).

-Chronic gastritis: Chronic gastritis includes a long-term or repeated inflammation of the stomach lining.
+Chronic gastritis: Chronic gastritis includes long-term or repeated inflammation of the stomach lining.
 It can lead to upper abdominal pain, bloating, and loss of appetite.

 Antral gastritis: Antral gastritis affects the lower portion of the stomach.
 It can be caused by a virus, bacterial infection, stomach injury, or certain medications, with the most common symptom being indigestion.